omar-polo/gmid/README.md

 Execute

-    make regress
+	$ make regress

 to start the suite.
-Keep in mind that the regression tests needs to create files inside the `regress` directory and bind the 10965 port.
+Keep in mind that the regression tests needs to create a few file inside the `regress` directory and bind the 10965 port.

 ## Contributing